Bertrand du Guesclin – 22 June 1355

 Du Guesclin’s eyes bulged.
 ‘If the heretics get away as a result of your interference it will not bode well for you.’

 ‘I do not intend to interfere with the churches work, so I will make a concession.
 I will allow you to put a man on the road either side of the village to ensure that no-one leaves.
 But you Monsieur and the rest of your associates will remain under my care until your credentials are verified.
 So you see..
-I am not obstructing you activities.’
+I am not obstructing your or the Church’s activities.’

-Du Guesclin promised himsel revenge at some time in the future but accepted the terms and asked Gerade to man the road to the east and Justin the road to the west.
+Du Guesclin promised himself revenge but accepted the terms and asked Gerade to man the road to the east and Justin the road to the west.
 He found a moment to whisper in Gerade’s ear.

 ‘Do not wait on the outskirts of the village, ride along the road and check everything and everyone.
-If they are not here I think they will have gone east and there may be something which will give them away.’
+If they are not here I think they will have gone east towards the Mediterranean and there may be something which will give them away.’